Hasdino/FreeGpusinPortugal/README.md

 # FreeGpusinPortugal
-if u cant beat them join them
+if u cant beat them join them, for pc diga for example website.

 ## Problems